Things To Do Before Leaving For Travel Nursing Job Image

 13) Don’t Tip Off Criminals

 Criminals are crafty little devils.
 It probably seems cliche to say that criminals use social media to help them with their crimes.
-But a study conducted in the UK found that 78% of burglars said they used Twitter, Facebook, or FourSquare to plan their burglaries.
-And in the United State everyone from the National Crime Prevention Council to State Farm Insurance strongly advises against posting your travel plans on social media.
+However, a study conducted in the UK found that 78% of burglars said they used Twitter, Facebook, and other social media applications to plan their burglaries.
+Moreover, in the United States, everyone from the National Crime Prevention Council to State Farm Insurance strongly advises against posting your travel plans on social media.

-Facebook and LinkedIn Groups have become exceedingly popular for travel nurses.
-It’s important to remember that many of these groups are completely public.
-The content you post on there can be viewed by anyone and everyone.
-It’s important to remember that when posting on these sites.
+Facebook, Instagram and Reddit have become exceedingly popular for travel nurses.
+It’s important to remember that many of the groups on these platforms are completely public.
+Anyone and everyone can view the content you post.
+It’s important to remember that if you’re posting on these sites.

 14) Consider A Timer For Lights

 Some people like to turn their electricity off when they leave their house for long periods and that’s okay.
-However, if you’re of the mind set that a little light around the house could ward off potential burglars, then consider putting some of your lights on timers.
-Timers are easy to use and recommended by many law enforcement officials.
+However, if you’re of the mindset that a little light around the house could ward off potential burglars, then consider putting some of your lights on timers.
+Timers are easy to use and many law enforcement officials recommend them.

 The rest of the considerations are pretty much a check list of things to do before leaving the house behind.
 Rather than waste your time with a bunch of obvious explanations, here’s the list: